Manual Handling Training for Elderly Care Workers in Ireland

 An older person is not simply a lighter adult.
 Ageing changes skin fragility, bone density, joint flexibility, and cognitive function in ways that affect every aspect of manual handling.
 The techniques that work safely with younger people can cause harm when applied without adaptation to elderly care.

 Ireland's population is ageing rapidly.
+The CSO projects that the number of people aged 65 and over will more than double by 2051.
 More people need care, which means more care workers need proper training for the specific demands of supporting older adults.
 Generic manual handling training does not prepare workers for these realities.

 Who This Training Is For